phillipiv/forex-machine-learning/Readme.md

 ## System description

-### Idea
+###

-The basic idea is to search for different 'types of days' in a backtesting trading period, and relate this 'type' with the behaviour of last part of that trading day.

-All trading data is first splitted into days, and to allow flexibility each day is further split into a given time interval.
+All trading data is split into days and each day is then further split into a given time interval.

-A clustering algorithm is executed and all of these days (intervals) are grouped based on their similarity.
+A clustering algorithm is executed and all of these days (time intervals) are grouped based on their similarity.

-Is there a relation between each cluster composition and last part of that day (interval) behaviour?
+Then, a detailed study is made on each cluster composition to assess its profitability.

 ## Pipeline